andyvroberts/strawberry/datam/docs/insurance/glossary.md

 All *insurable* risks must also meet the following Risk Features:
 Have a Fortuitous Event.
 Have an Insurable Interest.
-Have a risk that is not against public policy.
+Not be against public policy.

 ### Risk Management
 The identification, analysis and economic control of defined risks which can threaten assets or earning capacity.